-The modules use a firmware based, deterministic random bit generator (DRBG) that conforms to NIST Special Publication 800-90A.
-The Module generates cryptographic keys whose strengths are modified by available entropy.
+The module uses a firmware based, deterministic random bit generator (DRBG) that conforms to NIST Special Publication 800-90A.
+The module generates cryptographic keys whose strengths are modified by available entropy.
 There is no assurance of the minimum strength of generated keys.